LesioOwner/LesioGT/README.md

-Hello !
-My name is LesioOwner and im the CEO of Lesio And the Second CEO is LesioCoOwner!
-Enjoy Our Service and Destroy Those Gtag Lobbys

-<3
+#LESIOUI

+Hello, Im the Co-Owner of Lesio I made the Mod itself!
+Here are some Features

+-Support
+-Premium Mods
+-Free
+-OP Features

+LesioCoOwner#7259
+LesioOwner#6799